How to Grow Pansies: The Complete Pansy Flower Guide

 Print Friendly and PDF

 Pansies are the cheerful flowers with upturned “faces.”
-They love cool weather and are popular to grow in spring and fall.
+They love cool weather and are popular for growing in spring and fall.
 They’re also edible, adding color to salads, drinks, and cakes.
 Here’s how to plant pansies and keep them growing and blooming for bright, happy gardens and containers.

 About Pansies